jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 	```

 7. Notice that you can put any HTML tags, as a single string element, within the `setHTML` functions.
 For example, you could add an [image](https://www.w3schools.com/html/html_images.asp){:target="_blank"} or a [hyperlink](https://www.w3schools.com/html/html_links.asp){:target="_blank"}.
-Keep in mind, since you need to add a single string element, you'll have to carefully nest any quotation marks.
+Keep in mind, that since you need to add a single string element, you'll have to carefully nest any quotation marks.
+That means you have to close the double-quotes before the single-quotes, as shown in the example below.

 	```javascript
 	var popup_layer_voodoo = new mapboxgl.Popup({